-As a freelance graphic designer, Katherine Major has landed projects ranging from design for non-profits in Haiti to work on album covers for “killer” rock bands.
-That’s what she enjoys most about this career—the freedom to explore new possibilities.
+Graphic designer Katherine Major has worked on projects ranging from design for non-profits in Haiti to the art on album covers for “killer” rock bands to greeting cards featuring iconic children’s characters.
+That’s what she enjoys most about her career—the freedom to explore new possibilities.

-Currently, Major is based in the greater Cleveland area.
-After graduation, she gained experience at design firms NORTH and Go Media, both in Ohio, before taking on the design world as a freelancer.
-Together she and another designer started JK Design Partners.
-Some of her past projects include the design of Nirvana t-shirts, a Pepsi Web site and the album cover for The Killers, as well as collaboration with the King of Qatar on a bid proposal for the 2016 Olympics.
-At JK, most of her work has been label design for local wineries and breweries.
+Prior to her position at American Greetings, Major gained experience at design firms NORTH and Go Media, both in Ohio.
+Some of her past projects include the design of Nirvana t-shirts, a Pepsi Web site and the album cover for The Killers as well as collaboration with the King of Qatar on a bid proposal for the 2016 Olympics.

-Major’s approach to problem solving grew out of her experiences both inside and outside the classrooms at CCS.
+Major’s approach to graphic design grew out of experiences she learned both inside and outside the classrooms at CCS.
 She appreciated the honesty she received from her professors and the competition brought on by her peers.

 “CCS taught me to always think beyond the obvious,” Major said.
 “The projects weren't simply designing logos or posters; the teachers really wanted us to use our heads to think of meaning behind design.
 I've noticed that several design schools just don't do that, which makes me so thankful I chose CCS.
 This has helped me outshine a lot of other designers.

-To view more of Major’s work, visit www.katiemajordesign.com.
+To view more of Major’s work, visit KatieMajorDesign.com (personal site) or

 - Graduation Year: 2007